brettz9/webappfind/README.md

 1. Build `native-app.js` as an executable and copy that instead

+1. Overcome "Cannot find module 'regedit'" error when building on non-Windows

 1. In `pkg` file, after checking registry (how to avoid repeating??), set-up Node WebSockets to listen and pass on to add-on (which will open website and `postMessage` into it and be able to handle opposite direction, including for writing file contents back to disk, but also